About Me

 We introduce SynPoseDiv, a novel framework that enhances synthetic aerial-view datasets by generating realistic and diverse 3D human poses using diffusion models and image translation, leading to significantly improved detection accuracy, especially in low-shot scenarios.

-Real-Time Privacy-Preserving Fall Risk Assessment with a Single Body-Worn Tracking Camera
+EgoFall: Real-time Privacy-Preserving Fall Risk Assessment with a Single On-Body Tracking Camera

 Chiao-Yi Wang, Faranguisse Kakhi Sadrieh, Yi-Ting Shen, Giovanni Oppizzi, Li-Qun Zhang, and Yang Tao